 For More Information

 Please share this information with your friends and family.
 This web page is a key source of information and you may sign up to receive information as new updates are posted using the blue “SIGN UP FOR UPDATES” button.
 Please encourage your friends and family to visit our website for up-to-date information.

 We all have a responsibility to support and protect each other.
 Please feel free to contact Angela Rigsbee with any questions or concerns at 704-553-1670 or via email.

 Everyone can prepare for COVID-19 as they do for many of the easily transmissible diseases and viruses we prepare for every day in our communities–by practicing everyday preventive actions now:

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Always wash your hands with soap and water if your hands are visibly dirty.

 - Avoid close contact with people who are sick.

-- Stay home when you are sick, except to get medical care.
+- Stay home when you are sick.

 - Cover your coughs and sneezes with a tissue.

-- Clean frequently touched surfaces and objects daily (e.g., tables, countertops, light switches, doorknobs, and cabinet handles) using a regular household detergent and water.
+- Clean frequently touched surfaces and objects daily (e.g., tables, countertops, light switches, doorknobs, and cabinet handles) using regular household detergent and water.